grammyjs/stateless-question/README.md

 see [#4](https://github.com/EdJoPaTo/telegraf-stateless-question/issues/4)

-As of the design choices Telegram made to create ForceReply its hard for a Telegram Client to know if a question is still relevant or not.
+As of the design choices Telegram made to create ForceReply it's hard for a Telegram Client to know if a question is still relevant or not.
 As a workaround we can send [ReplyKeyboardRemove](https://core.telegram.org/bots/api#replykeyboardremove) as `reply_markup` with messages that do not require any other `reply_markup` (only one is possible for a message).

 ```ts